fenkesi/Learning_git/readme.txt

-My conquer is the sea of satars.
+My conquer is the sea of stars.